 - Convenient online courses offer flexibility for busy schedules, enabling you to read, listen to, or watch, customized course content from any web-enabled device.

 - Scholarships, grants, loans and other savings opportunities are available to students who qualify.

 - Students have access to a dedicated, 24/7 technical support team.

-Employment of medical and health service managers is projected to grow 32% from 2019 through 2029, according to the Bureau of Labor Statistics.2 Our healthcare management online programs can help you work toward developing advanced skills needed for healthcare services in various settings.
+Employment of medical and health service managers is projected to grow 28% from 2021 through 2031, according to the Bureau of Labor Statistics.2 Our healthcare management online programs can help you work toward developing advanced skills needed for healthcare services in various settings.
 Depending on your interests and the environment in which you’d like to work, among other factors, you can choose to specialize in either gerontology management or health services administration.
 Regardless of which specialization you choose, expect to immerse yourself in a quality degree program.
-For those who may also be interested in earning an MBA in healthcare online, AIU also offers a one-year, online MBA program with a specialization in healthcare management.

 Specialization in Gerontology Management